Grand Central Terminal: Visitors

 Grand Central Terminal is one of the world's ten most-visited tourist attractions, with 21.6 million visitors in 2018, excluding train and subway passengers.
 The high visitor traffic makes it one of the most-photographed places in New York City and the United States.
 A 2009 Cornell University study of geotagged photos indicated the station was the fourth-most-photographed place in New York City.
+Tourism to the station is not a new phenomenon; the 1900–1910 station was second to the U.S. Capitol Building in its visitor count.

-Since late 2022, daily docent-led tours of the station have been conducted by Walks, an international tour company, by arrangement with MTA.
-Tours were suspended for two years during the COVID-19 pandemic; before that, daily live station tours had been provided by the Municipal Art Society and pre-recorded tours with headsets by audio tour producer Orpheo USA.
-Those tours debuted in 2013, in conjunction with the terminal's centennial celebration.
+In 2013, in conjunction with the terminal's centennial celebration, the Municipal Art Society began providing daily live station tours, and audio tour producer Orpheo USA began providing pre-recorded tours with headsets Tours were suspended for two years during the COVID-19 pandemic.
+Since late 2022, daily docent-led tours of the station have been conducted by Walks, an international tour company, by arrangement with the MTA.

 Transit passenger traffic makes the terminal the third-busiest train station in North America, after New York Penn Station and Toronto Union Station.
 In 2018, about 67.326 million riders entered and exited at Grand Central Terminal.